 Basically, if you’re about to become a parent and you have a few minutes, read through this list and become aquatinted with your surprisingly sophisticated and totally weird future roommate!

 Babies are born without kneecaps.
 Well, technically they have kneecaps but they are still soft cartilage and only appear as little smudges on an x-ray.
-You babies knees won’t be completely ossified for 3-5 years!
+Your baby’s knees won’t be completely ossified for 3-5 years!

 Babies have more bones than adults do, 300 bones to be exact!
 When babies are born not all of their bones have fused together, so as they get older, and their bones fuse together, they will have 206 bones like every other adult.

 Babies are often called obligate or preferential nasal breathers.
-For the first few months of life, babies only breathe through their month when crying.
+For the first few months of life, babies only breathe through their mouths when crying.